yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 Raw data are data files directly output from a software, and meta data are processed data which is a description of your raw data.
 For example, data file directly output a calculation and meta data are useful information such as bandgap of a material.
 Keep them separate and store your raw data in read only format.

-Always add a readme file
+Always document you data. add readme file

 ### Best Practice of Version Control
+README.md

+.gitignore (e.g. /tmp)